- Meet Our Faculty

 *These are core values of Saint Xavier University, as established and exemplified by the Sisters of Mercy.

 The McGuire Scholarship Committee will honor the memory of the late George and Eunice McGuire by selecting a student who exemplifies the qualities of excellence, respect and hospitality.
 All undergraduate and graduate students (except MATL) in the Saint Xavier University School of Education are eligible to submit an application.
 Past tuition grants have been awarded to one undergraduate and one graduate winner.
-The grant is applied towards tuition in the following academic year.
+The George and Eunice McGuire Scholarship is applied towards tuition in the following academic year.